 Breakups: They’re the worst.

-However, there is no normal amount of time for convalescence, the timeline is different for everyone and it may in fact be less healthy to hold yourself to a specific recovery date.
-“I would actually caution a client from getting too attached to the notion that there is some sort of equation or ‘right’ amount of time to get over a break up,” saysDr.
-Sarah Bren, a psychologist in Manhattan.
+However, there is no normal amount of time for convalescence, the timeline is different for everyone, and it may, in fact, be less healthy to hold yourself to a specific recovery date.
+“I would actually caution a client from getting too attached to the notion that there is some sort of equation or ‘right’ amount of time to get over a break up,” says Dr. Sarah Bren, a psychologist in Manhattan.
 There’s no one single miracle date you can add to your calendar, and look forward to waking up refreshed with full closure.

-Avoid holding yourself to a deadline
+2. Avoid holding yourself to a deadline

 “Healing from a breakup is like moving through grief after any loss,” points out Mary Breen, a Licensed Clinical Social Worker in Manhattan.
 “It is an ugly, messy process with no definitive time frame for how long it will take.”

-Personal history factors into your “recovery time”
+3. Recognize that personal history affects your “recovery time”

-“In reality, the end of a relationship is going to mean very different things to different people — and how long it will hurt could be impacted by earlier experiences like trauma or losses of other significant people in their life,” says Dr. Bren.
+“In reality, the ending of a relationship is going to mean very different things to different people — and how long it will hurt could be impacted by earlier experiences like trauma or losses of other significant people in their life,” says Dr. Bren.

-Want to move on quicker?
-Let yourself let go
+4. Let yourself let go

 “Accepting that we can feel sad and also feel happiness is an important component to getting through a breakup, because it reduces our chances of getting stuck in our sadness and becoming hopeless,” says Dr. Bren.
 Sadness is okay, because if we allow it to be, we are also allowing it to pass.
 This is a huge component of mindfulness — letting thoughts and feelings pass without judgement.

 Science confirms the benefits of releasing judgement.
 One study used a prompt called “love reappraisal,” which encouraged participants to absorb statements of acceptance like “It’s ok to love someone I’m no longer with.”
 The result?
 Though it didn’t help participants move on immediately, they did experience a weaker emotional response to items like photos of their exes.
-In comparison, thinking about things they don’t like about their exes, such as an annoying habit, helped them move on but also brought their moods down and was distressing in the short-run.
+In comparison, thinking about things they don’t like about their exes, such as an annoying habit, helped them move on a bit but also brought their moods down and was distressing in the short run.

-Dr. Bren encourages gentle self-discipline with the sorrow.
+Dr. Bren encourages gentle self-discipline with sorrow.
 “While we are giving ourselves permission to feel our pain with no pressure of an expiration date, it is a good idea to find ways not to wallow in the pain or get stuck feeling that as our only feeling,” Dr. Bren says.
-“Some ideas for coping during this time of sadness is to connect with others who can offer supportive distraction — go to a funny movie, or go out for a nice meal with good conversation.”
+“Some ideas for coping during this time of sadness is to connect with friends and others who can offer supportive distraction — go to a funny movie or go out for a nice meal with good conversation.”

-Embrace self-care as a coping mechanism
+5. Embrace self-care as a coping mechanism

 Breen adds, “By taking a few actionable steps with regular doses of self-compassion, the waves of pain from your ‘whole’ body-ache will become fewer and farther apart.”

-Psst – this is the reason it hurts so much
+6. Realize that this is the reason it hurts so much

 “Heartbreak is a psychological experience for the mind and body,” says Breen.
 “It actually hurts, because we now know that emotional and physical pain come from the same place in our brain.
 We also know that falling in love, and emotional and physical intimacy release a whole host of positive, feel-good chemicals like dopamine, serotonin, oxytocin, and epinephrine into our bodies.”

-“Often times when people are going through a painful breakup, it can feel isolating and difficult to talk about such strong emotions with friends and family for fear of burning out our support systems or having to navigate a lot of ‘fix-it’ advice,” says Dr. Bren.
+“Oftentimes when people are going through a painful breakup, it can feel isolating and difficult to talk about such strong emotions with friends and family for fear of burning out our support systems or having to navigate a lot of ‘fix-it’ advice,” says Dr. Bren.
 “A therapist provides a neutral and safe space to talk in depth about the breakup without risk of judgment or pressure to ‘fix it.’”